liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

 ## Rest is (also) for human

-The title `Rest is also for human` is self explanatory and the guys at Friends Of Symfony, explained how to create adding some `conventional actions` could increase the interaction with the REST process:
+### People (and REST) got the power

+There are many protocols and each has its advantages and its reasons, SOAP, XML-RPC.
+The added value of REST is that it is not just for client API and web browser is **for people too**.

 ### Conventional Actions

+The title `Rest is also for human` is self explanatory and the guys at Friends Of Symfony, wrote how to increase the interaction with the REST process, adding some `conventional actions`:

 <blockquote>
 HATEOAS, or Hypermedia as the Engine of Application State, is an aspect of REST which allows clients to interact with the REST service with hypertext - most commonly through an HTML page.
 There are 3 Conventional Action routings that are supported by this bundle: